 That doesn’t mean you won’t need to withdraw money early.
 If that’s the case, knowing the difference between qualified and non-qualified distributions can help you minimize any tax consequences.

 Roth IRA Tips

 - If you’re still unsure how to navigate a Roth IRA qualified distribution, it may be time to turn to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.